MacGyver in popular culture: MacGruber

-In 2007, the NBC sketch show Saturday Night Live featured a parody of MacGyver called "MacGruber" with Will Forte as the title character.
+In 2007, the NBC sketch series Saturday Night Live featured a parody of MacGyver called "MacGruber" with Will Forte as the title character.
 The intros for these skits featured scenes from the MacGyver series.
 MacGruber and cohorts are always locked in a control room of some type with a bomb set to go off in about 15–20 seconds.
 MacGruber has his costars hand him components to defuse the device, but MacGruber's personal issues inevitably get in the way of the operation, and the bomb detonates.

-In a 2009 episode where Richard Dean Anderson guest stars as the original Angus MacGyver, MacGruber learns he is actually MacGyver's son and that "MacGruber" is in fact his first name, and his full name being "MacGruber MacGyver".
-Anderson also appeared as MacGyver in a MacGruber sketch for a Pepsi commercial during the 2009 Superbowl.
+In a 2009 episode where Richard Dean Anderson guest stars as the original Angus MacGyver, MacGruber learns he is actually MacGyver's son and that "MacGruber" is in fact his first name, and his full name being MacGruber MacGyver.
+Anderson also appeared as MacGyver in a MacGruber sketch for a Pepsi commercial during the 2009 Super Bowl.

 The sketch was adapted into the 2010 feature length film MacGruber, making it the eleventh film to be adapted from a Saturday Night Live sketch.